Can Ptfe Be Injection Molded?

 Because of its unique properties, PTFE is also used to produce parts that are exposed to harsh environments, such as high temperatures or corrosive chemicals.
 In these applications, injection molding PTFE can provide superior performance compared to other materials.

-Read More: How To Increase Productivity In Injection Molding?
+Read More: How Are Injection Molds Made?

 What are the limitations of injection molding PTFE?